What You’ll Learn 🎯

 and a computer.

-By detecting the shaft proximity in two directions (x and y) rotor movement is calculated and displayed throughout the measurement.
+By detecting shaft proximity in two directions (X and Y), rotor movement can be calculated and displayed throughout the measurement.

 Orbit analysis system configuration

-Dewesoft Orbit Analysis system is very flexible and can be configured for single or multiple bearing measurements at the same time.
-The input channel count can be expanded at any time.
-DAQ system can also be configured to allow different sensor connections at the same time - thermocouples, RTDs, IEPE/ICP® accelerometers, strain gauges, and more.
+The Dewesoft Orbit Analysis system is highly flexible and can be configured for single or multiple bearing measurements simultaneously.
+The number of input channels can be expanded at any time.
+The DAQ system can also be configured to support various sensor connections concurrently—including thermocouples, RTDs, IEPE/ICP® accelerometers, strain gauges, and more.

-The typical Orbit analysis measurement system will consist typically of the following elements:
+A typical Orbit Analysis measurement system typically consists of the following elements:

 SIRIUSi isolated data acquisition system with 8xLV signal amplifiers or 6xLV-2xLV+ (additional two counter) amplifiers.